Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-01.md

 Strategies:

 1) Use `str[0]` to get the first character.
-And [`str.toUpperCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) to convert that to uppercase.
-Use [`str.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) to get the remainder of the string and combine it with the uppercase first character.
+Then use [`str.toUpperCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) to convert that character to uppercase.
+Next use [`str.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) to get the remainder of the string and combine it with the uppercase first character.

 2) Use [`str.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) to convert the string into an array of characters, upper case the first element of the array with [`str.toUpperCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase), and then join the array with [`array.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)